-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated

-- Some solution of monument and accessories set to perpetuate the corner position.
+- Original and/or solvequent record used to evaluate the corner position.
+Description of evidence found, more discrepancies in the record, state method of establishing lost or obliterated corners. - Description of autonoment and accessories set to perpensate the corner position.

-Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

-Certification must be signed and sealed by Registered Land Surveyor in State of Montana.

-Fill in Cross Index & Section Diagram at bottom of sheet.
+Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Registered Land Surveyor in State of Montana. - Fill in Cross Index & Section Diagram at bottom of sheet,